Creating Workspot Templates for GCP

 Remove-Item "$env:temp\googet.exe"

-• On installation GooGet adds content to the system environment, launches a new PowerShell console after installation or provide the full path to googet.exe (C:\ProgramData\GooGet\googet.exe).
+• On installation, GooGet adds content to the system environment, so launch a new admin-level PowerShell console after installation.

 GCloud Article: https://cloud.google.com/compute/docs/images/install-guest-environment